roy98102/levi/README.markdown

         git br -d feature
         git push origin :feature # to delete from GitHub too

 That's basically the "Merge workflow" under "DISTRIBUTED WORKFLOWS" [here](http://www.kernel.org/pub/software/scm/git/docs/gitworkflows.html).
+Eventually, we may pull into an `integration` branch, but `master` is fine for now.

 Remember: Branch early and often!
 #